 Bottom Line

-Apple Pay accounted for 4.1% or $199 billion out of the $4.9 trillion of total retail sales in the US in 2022.
-Learning how to accept Apple Pay as a business can speed up checkout, improve customer satisfaction, and help increase the number of sales.
+Apple Pay accounted for 14.2% of all online consumer payments and 3.5% of all in-store purchases in 2023.
+Learning how to accept money on Apple Pay as a business can speed up checkout, improve customer satisfaction, and help increase the number of sales.
 Talk to your payment provider about accepting Apple Pay to get started with this convenient and secure mobile payment service.